dcrubro/FTC-Driver-Hub/README.md

 ## Misc.
 Info
 The Xcode project is targeting iOS 17.6, although it should be able to run on older versions of iOS.

-Hopefully one day when I actually purchase a developer license for Apple, I can get this on the App Store.
+Hopefully one day when I actually purchase a developer license from Apple, I can get this on the App Store.
 In the meantime, you can sideload it.

-Huge thanks to the REVersing project by FIRST Slovenia for supplying the base description of the protocol (it probably saved me days of staring at Wireshark).
+Huge thanks to the REVersing project by [FIRST Slovenia](https://firstslo.si/) for supplying the base description of the protocol (it probably saved me days of staring at Wireshark).

 ## Legal Stuff
 This project is not affiliated with REV Robotics or FIRST.
 It is simply a community-made project to bring the REV Driver Hub to iOS.